-In this paper, we describe a simple method to obtain flux maps using a CCD-based camera that overcomes deficiencies described in the previous methods.
+In this paper, we describe a simple method to obtain flux maps using a digital camera that overcomes deficiencies described in the previous methods.
 The current method does not require additional sensors, calorimeters, or flux gauges on the receiver or target.
 The method can accommodate high solar fluxes and spillage from large heliostat fields.
 The only additional information required besides the recorded raw digital images or video is the direct normal irradiance (DNI, which is typically recorded at solar power plants) and the reflectivity of the target or receiver.
-Simple methods to accurately determine the reflectivity are described in Section 3.2.
+Simple methods to accurately determine the reflectivity are described in Sec.
+3.2.

-As with other digital flux mapping methods, digital images of the concentrated (reflected) irradiance on the target or receiver are captured using a CCD camera (or video recorder).
-A unique feature of the PHLUX method is the use of recorded images of the sun to calibrate both the magnitude of each pixel value and the subtended angle of each pixel [9].
-Neutraldensity filters are applied to the camera lens to prevent saturation of the CCD during exposure.
-The reference images of the sun serve two purposes: (1) they provide a quantified irradiance reference so that pixel values can be scaled to power (watts) using the known DNI, and (2) they provide a spatial reference to quantify the subtended angle (and size) of the physical image.
-The subtended angle of the sun is \sim 9.4 mrad, so as long as the zoom is held constant, the subtended angle of other images can be obtained by comparison to the image of the sun.
-These images are then processed using an image processing code (i.e., Matlab) to determine the measured irradiance.
-The following sections describe the calculation of the target/receiver irradiance from recorded pixel values using the sun as a calibration.
+As with other digital flux mapping methods, digital images of the concentrated (reflected) irradiance on the target or receiver are captured using a digital camera (or video recorder).
+A unique feature of the PHLUX method is the use of recorded images of the sun to calibrate both the magnitude of each pixel value and the subtended angle of each pixel [10].
+Neutral-density filters are applied to the camera lens to prevent saturation of the CCD or CMOS image sensor during exposure.
+The reference images of the sun serve two purposes: (1) they provide a quantified irradiance reference so that pixel values can be scaled to power (watts) using the known DNI and (2) they provide a spatial reference to quantify the subtended angle (and size) of the physical image.
+The subtended angle of the sun is $\sim$ 9.3 mrad, so as long as the zoom is held constant, the subtended angle of other images can be obtained by comparison to the image of the sun.
+These images are then processed using an image processing code (i.e., MATLAB) to determine the measured irradiance.
+Sections 3.1-3.4 describe the calculation of the target/receiver irradiance from recorded pixel values using the sun as a calibration.
 Perspective viewing, spatial scaling, and calculation of target/receiver reflectivity are also discussed.

-3.1 Pixel Conversion Using Sun Calibration

-Consider one square pixel, i, on a raw grayscale CCD image of a receiver.
-This pixel captures an elemental portion of the receiver, $A{R,i}$ [m2], which receives an irradiance, $E{R,i}$ [W/m2], from the heliostat field or other concentrator (Figure 1).
-The receiver element is assumed to be a Lambertian (diffuse) reflector with reflectivity, $\rho{R,i}$.
+3.1 Pixel Conversion Using Sun Calibration.
+Consider one square pixel, i, on a raw grayscale digital image of a receiver.
+This pixel captures an elemental portion of the receiver, $A{R,i}$ (m), which receives an irradiance, $E{R,i}$ (W/m), from the heliostat field or other concentrator (Fig. 1).
+The receiver element is assumed to be a Lambertian (diffuse) reflector with reflectivity, $\rho{R,i}$ .